amusetechnologies/go-backend-sample/README.md

 - Follow repository pattern for data access
 - Separate business logic from HTTP handling
 - Use DTOs for API contracts

-This theatre management system provides a robust foundation for managing theatrical venues, shows, and their relationships with proper geographic capabilities and a clean, maintainable architecture.